 Change the number of time Taskbar button flashes

-If you want to Change the number of time Taskbar button flashes, then you can change the value of ForegroundFlashCount from the default 7 to a number between 1 and 6, and restart your computer.
+If you want to change the number of times the Taskbar button flashes, then you can change the value of ForegroundFlashCount from the default 7 to a number between 1 and 6, and restart your computer.
 To disable flashing completely, you may set the value of ForegroundFlashCount to 0.

 Let us know if this worked for you.